 Where the judge hearing the motion can determine from the evidence that there clearly was professional conduct “that obviously” fell below the standard of care, expert evidence need not be filed by the plaintiff.

 Early Summary Judgment Motions:

 Summary judgment motions brought at an early stage of the action are considered exceptions to the “best foot forward” necessity.
 As the Ontario Court of Appeal further stated in the Combined Air decision:

 “However, we add an important caveat to the “best foot forward” principle in cases where a motion for summary judgment is brought early in the litigation process.
 It will not be in the interest of justice to exercise rule 20.04(2.1) powers in cases where the nature and complexity of the issues demand that the normal process of production of documents and oral discovery be completed before a party is required to respond to a summary judgment motion.
 In such a case, forcing a responding party to build a record through affidavits and cross-examinations will only anticipate and replicate what should happen in a more orderly and efficient way through the usual discovery process.”

 Being the subject of a client complaint to a regulatory body and a subsequent investigation and hearing is undoubtedly one of the most stressful situations a professional can face.
 A discipline hearing at a regulatory board or tribunal is serious.
 It can be as lengthy and complex as a court trial, can have serious consequences, and can permanently affect both your livelihood and reputation.
-At Milosevic Fiske LLP, our Toronto professional misconduct lawyers are intimately familiar with discipline across a number of professions and have successfully represented many professionals, including other lawyers, investment advisors, as well as directors and officers in such circumstances.
+At Milosevic & Associates, our Toronto professional misconduct lawyers are intimately familiar with discipline across a number of professions and have successfully represented many professionals, including other lawyers, investment advisors, as well as directors and officers in such circumstances.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.